 Records & Results; Ascension: A Century of African-American Art

-The sale’s top lot was Barkley Hendricks’s Steve, an iconic painting that embodies the look and attitude that Hendricks famously captured in his late 1970s life-size portraits.
+The top lot at our recent auction, Ascension: A Century of African-American Fine Art was Barkley Hendricks’s Steve, an iconic painting that embodies the look and attitude that Hendricks famously captured in his late 1970s life-size portraits.
 Steve was exhibited in a recent retrospective entitled The Birth of Cool, and sold to an institution for a record-breaking $365,000 (including buyer’s premium).
 The previous record for a work by the artist, $144,000, was also set at Swann.

 Barkley Hendricks, Steve, oil, acrylic and magna on canvas, 1976.
 Sold April 2, 2015 for $365,000.